Academic Regulations and Requirements

 Pharm.D.
 Orientations and Boot Camp

-All entering students must complete all online Pharmacy Boot Camp modules and attend and participate in all sessions of the Doctor of Pharmacy orientation prior to full matriculation into the First Professional Year unless excused, in writing, in advance of the event by the Dean or designee.
+All entering students must complete all online Pharmacy Boot Camp modules and attend and participate in all sessions of the Doctor of Pharmacy orientation and required trainings prior to full matriculation into the First Professional Year unless excused, in writing, in advance of the event by the Dean or designee.
 Students must also attend and complete IPPE and APPE pre-flight orientation meetings as directed by the Office of Experiential Learning.

 Professionalism Policies and Standards